Volkswagen Golf R, small but muscular!

 The Volkswagen Golf R, and its more discreet sister, the GTI, are back in 2022.
-It’s more refined and elegant than ever, yet it retains the qualities that made it so appealing to its enthusiasts.
+It’s more refined and elegant than ever, yet it has retained the qualities that made it so appealing to its fans.
 It’s actually hard to blame them for anything, even though they’re not perfect.

 However, they do what is required of them perfectly: to provide unforgettable driving pleasure, something we have somewhat forgotten with recent generations.
 In short, the two small German hatchbacks proved beyond any doubt that the Evolution suits them well.
 I was able to test drive the Golf R without any regrets!